All-China Journalists Association: Domestic Work Department

 The Domestic Work Department works with communities to understand domestic rhetoric and sentiment.
-Journalists are able to produce authentic localised pieces within the guidelines of the Chinese Communist Party department of Propaganda.
+Journalists are able to produce authentic localized pieces within the guidelines of the Chinese Communist Party Department of Propaganda.

 International Liaison Department

-The International Liaison Department of the Chinese Communist Party works to establish connections and communications with foreign media organisations.
+The International Liaison Department of the Chinese Communist Party works to establish connections and communications with foreign media organizations.
 This outreach program enables Chinese perspectives to be represented in international media as well as Chinese journalists to participate in the international community of journalists.

 Taiwan, Hong Kong, and Macao Affairs Department

-The Taiwan, Hong Kong and Macao Affairs Department works with media organisations in these locations in an attempt to improve diplomatic communications and share media practice and ideology.
+The Taiwan, Hong Kong and Macao Affairs Department works with media organizations in these locations in an attempt to improve diplomatic communications and share media practice and ideology.

 The General Office and Journalism Training Centre

-The General Office and Journalism Training Centre collaborates with the Chinese Communist Party, Journalism schools and university departments to connect journalists and organisations with students, as well as to spread methods and techniques associated with journalism.
+The General Office and Journalism Training Centre collaborates with the Chinese Communist Party, Journalism schools and university departments to connect journalists and organizations with students, as well as to spread methods and techniques associated with journalism.
 This department works in adherence to the 2013 ‘Joint Model’ of cooperation and collaboration between the Propaganda Department of the Central Committee and Chinese universities, so as to ensure the spread of CCP ideals and desired media output.